 Dangerous Music’s Source is an unusual product with many applications, including DJing.
 Geared for portability, Source monitors and routes a variety of input sources via high-end conversion, noiseless switching, and superb headphone amps.
-Its size and form factor suggest laptop-based audio… READ MORE Cool Tools for DJ’s- Source Review from Electronic Musician
+Its size and form factor suggest laptop-based audio production,… READ MORE Cool Tools for DJ’s- Source Review from Electronic Musician

 Artist, composer and producer adds the Dangerous Source monitor controller to his Paris studio with stellar results